Why Do Golf Balls Break Towards Water? (Explained)

 When it rains, slopes towards water will follow gravity and collect at the bottom.
 The same principle affects our golf balls, too.

 Another factor that can affect the path is the grain of the golf green.
-If the grain of the grass leans right, chances are the shot will break that way as well.
+If the grain of the grass leans right, the shot will also break that way.

-However, even the pros themselves scratch their heads when judging the grain doesn’t guarantee a perfect shot.
+However, even the pros scratch their heads when judging the grain doesn’t guarantee a perfect shot.

 It may be due to how modern-day golf courses are manipulated to the point where the original slope isn’t there anymore.